JacquesCarette/Drasil/People/Jason/thesis/chapters/Chapter Take Homes and Outlines.md

 8. Conclusion:

-    Take home & Outline: _I imagine the take-home message of the "Conclusion" chapter would be a re-statement of the "take home" of the "Introduction."
+    Take home & Outline: _I imagine the take-home message of the “Conclusion” chapter would be a re-statement of the “take home” of the “Introduction.”
     The outline will likely need to be based on everything else._